helgatheviking/KIA-Facebook-Social-Plugins/readme.txt

 = Why don't my widgets work in Internet Explorer? =

-IE does a funny thing.
+I'm not sure this is still the case with the new version of the FB code, but if it is, it is because IE is garbage.
 It requires the `<head>` tag to have a special attribute: `xmlns:fb="http://www.facebook.com/2008/fbml"`.
 FBSPW adds this via a filter on [language attributes](http://codex.wordpress.org/Function_Reference/language_attributes).
 You must have this in your theme's `header.php` file to make this work:

 `<html <?php language_attributes(); ?>>`